deniseho/Portfolio/_posts/portfolio/2015-10-01-udn-digital.markdown

       Compare to the previous system which is awkward to use, the new version of UCD we developed is praised for its better UI design and speed.
     </p>
     <p class="article-section">
       In this project, I participate in designing and building the UI, and I wrote automatic test system with selenium and specflow.
 Because of my automatic test system, we didn't have to test manually whenever new code version comes out, which saved a lot of time and made the project process more efficiently.
+In addition, I thought of a new function - history record - for the system, by which the users can search what keywords they have entered and what options they have chosen.
+Because of this new function, not only enhances user experience, but also benefit for us to track users' behaviors.
     </p>
   </li>
   <li id="PMG">